infiniteHQ/Cherry/README.md

 ## Examples & Preview

 > [!NOTE]
-> This example are real-world examples of the use of Cherry.
+> These examples are real-world examples of the use of Cherry.
 More examples will be uploaded.
 <table>
   <tr>
     <td align="center">